 Initially targeting the leakage from large water mains, through which all distribution system water flows, once the condition/integrity of large water mains is established one can begin to consider the integrity of branch lines using large data set analysis methods.
 For example, by determining whether the slope of the water loss is proportional to the flow in a branch line, etc. This opens up the possibility of extending leak detection throughout all major distribution system lines.

-Clearly, something real and effective has to be done to address these problems.
-As the noted management authority Peter Drucker repeatedly emphasized, "If you can't measure it, you can't manage it" and
+Clearly, something real and effective has to be done to address the problem of distribution system leakage on a fundamental basis.
+As the noted management authority Peter Drucker repeatedly emphasized, "If you can't manage it," and